johnjdailey/lambdata-johnjdailey/README.md

 ## Usage

-!pip install -i https://test.pypi.org/simple/ buyholdsell==1.3
+!pip install -i https://test.pypi.org/simple/ buyholdsell==1.4

+Try the cleandata function for data wrangling.

+from buyholdsell.cleandata import buyholdsell

+Use the cleandata() function to clean dataframes

+after train, test, split - in this case for

+train, val, and test dataframes.

+Also try:

 from buyholdsell.RSI import buyholdsell